stevertaylor/NX01/README.md

    want to store software on your machine, and install with `python setup.py install --with-tempo2=$TEMPO2`.
 If needed, more complete instructions can be found at `http://vallis.github.io/libstempo/`.
+5. For NANOGrav analyses, download the [dataset](http://data.nanograv.org/) and follow the instructions in README.clock to update your tempo2 clock files.
+Note that the instructions tell you to copy `gbt2gps.dat` but the file is actually `gbt2gps.clk`.

 ## Preliminaries